![]() |

 Logarithmic spirals are natural forms and many other natural forms fit neatly within a GR.
 Examples include bird eggs, human heads, and spruce trees.
 So, it would seem that the distinction between a simple "geometric" form like a GR and an "organic" form like a logarithmic spiral is superficial.
 Both forms imply and can be derived from the other!

 The symmetry of GR's means that the coiling can proceed in 4 different ways, explored in Figure 3.
 Here we can see that there are implied diagonal lines (gray) and shapes within a GR - and that the four Eyes of God within a GR imply another smaller GR (in the middle).
-The sides of the inner "Eyes of God" GR have a special ratio to the sides of GR0 - it has length and width that are in square-root of 5 (1: 2.236...) ratio to the larger GR0 sides.
-The square-root of 5, also an irrational fraction, appears often, both in the calculation of Φ (see below) and when GR forms are combined.
+The sides of the inner "Eyes of God" GR have a special ratio to the sides of GR0 - it has length and width that are in square-root of 5 (√5 = 2.236...) ratio (1: 2.236...) to the larger GR0 sides.
+The irrational number √5, appears often, both in the calculation of Φ (see below) and when GR forms are combined.

 ![]() |

-Figure 4a shows the square-root of 5 rectangle that is composed of overlapping GR's that share a central square.
-This rectangle was a favorite of the ancient Greeks (see Matila Ghyka's reference in the bibliography) and I used it in recent series of collages.
-This wider square-root of 5 rectangle is in the aspect ratio of 1: (2.236...).
+Figure 4 shows the √5 rectangle that is composed of overlapping GR's that share a central square.
+This rectangle was a favorite form of the ancient Greeks for architectural features and everyday objects, and I have used it frequently as a collage form.
+This wider √5 rectangle is in the aspect ratio of 1: (2.236...).

 A final note about the GR involves fractals.
 Fractals are geometric forms that look the same no matter what the size scale.
 They are composed of repeating units that combine to make larger and similar units at larger scales.
 This property is called self-similarity, and it is also a fundamental property of nature and natural forms.
 Fractals also have a property called fractional dimension, which means that printed images of fractals have a dimension in between 1 (a line) and 2 dimensions (a plane).
 The coiled GR shows self similarity - smaller squares and GRs are the self-similar shapes that are repeated.
 A coiled GR is fractal-like with respect to self similarity, but it does not have fractional dimension.
 All of the abstract images in my collages also contain fractal form elements.
 For example, clouds, coastlines,landscapes, and rock have fractal structure.